How to Stop a DDoS Attack on Your Website

 Often, the glut of requests will cause the host server to crash, taking the targeted website offline.
 Even if the attack fails to crash the website, it might slow it down enough to render it unusable to visitors.

 The loss of legitimate website traffic in the wake of a DDoS attack can be costly for businesses of all sizes.
-According to a 2018 study from Coreo, DDoS attack victims stand to lose up to $50,000 in forfeited business revenue per attack.
+Even small to medium-sized businesses can lose thousands of dollars for every hour of downtime.

 And yet, for most companies victimized by DDoS attacks, reputational damage is even harder to recover from than financial losses.
 Failing to protect yourself on the internet is a surefire way to lose customer trust, and that trust can be hard to win back.